I-League Golden Boot

-The I-League Golden Boot is an annual Indian association football award given to the top goalscorer at the end of the I-League season, the top domestic league competition in club Football in India, since its creation in 2007.
+The I-League Golden Boot is an annual Indian association football award given to the top goalscorer at the end of the Indian Football League season, the second division league competition in club football in India, since its creation in 2007.

-The top-scoring I-League Golden Boot winner is Ranty Martins Soleye with 32 goals in a 26-game season with Odafe Onyeka Okolie holding the record when the league was an 18-game season with 22 goals.
-Ranti won the award for the most times with five wins however Odafe has won the award most times for a single club, winning thrice while playing for Churchill Brothers.
+The top-scoring I-League Golden Boot winner is Ranti Martins in 2011–12, with 32 goals in the 26-game season.
+Odafa Onyeka Okolie holds the record for an 18-game season, with 22 goals in 2007–08.
+Martins has a record five wins of the award; however, Okolie has won the award the most times for a single club, doing so thrice while playing for Churchill Brothers.

-Álex Sánchez of Gokulam Kerala is the latest winner of the Golden Boot.
-During the 2023–24 season, he scored 19 goals in 22 matches.
+Marcus Joseph of Dempo is the latest winner of the Golden Boot; during the 2025–26 season, he scored 9 goals in 14 matches.

 Recipients

-As of the April 2024, 13 players have won the golden boot award.
-Only three player has won the award more than once with Ranti winning the award most times with five wins.
-Winning the golden boot though might not translate into league success as thrice once in eleven I-League seasons as the team which has the golden boot winner won the league as well and the latest was in 2015-16 when scoring leader Sunil Chhetri and his team, Bengaluru won the league.
+As of 2026, thirteen different players have won the Golden Boot award.
+Only four players have won the award more than once, with Ranti Martins leading with a record five wins.
+Winning the Golden Boot does not always translate into league success, however, as only five times did the top scorer's team also win the league, and not since the 2022–23 season, when leading scorer Luka Majcen won with his team Punjab.